Sterile Processing Tech Jobs in USA with Visa Sponsorship

 What degree do I need for sterile processing H-1B sponsorship?

-A bachelor's degree in healthcare administration, biomedical technology, public health, or related field typically supports H-1B applications.
+A bachelor's degree in healthcare administration, biomedical technology, public health, or related field typically supports H-1B visa applications.
 Some positions accept degrees in biology, chemistry, or engineering if combined with specialized sterile processing certification and relevant experience in healthcare facility operations.

 Which employers sponsor visas for sterile processing technicians?